microsoft/vattention/pod_attn/README.md

 # POD-Attention
 This repository contains the source code and profiling scripts for POD-Attention.
 POD-Attention fuses prefill and decode attention kernels into a single optimized kernel that aims to saturate both GPU compute and memory simultaneously.
+POD-Attention is built on top of [FlashAttention](https://github.com/Dao-AILab/flash-attention/tree/main) kernels (v2.6.1) and is integrated with Sarathi-Serve - a state-of-the-art hybrid batching based LLM inference scheduler.
+This artifact contains the source code of POD-Attention, benchmarks used for evaluation, and all scripts needed to replicate results reported in the paper.

 Full details of our implementation can be found in our paper:
 <pre>